 A truck accident can change your life in the blink of an eye.
 In order to fully recover, you may need surgery and extensive long-term medical treatment.
 It is also possible that you will never truly be the same.
 You may lose significant income, and you may never be able to return to your old job.
 You may be forced to live your life in pain, and your relationships may suffer as a result of your traumatic experience.

 At Abrahamson & Uiterwyk, we understand what it means to suffer serious injuries in a trucking accident.
-That is why our truck accident attorneys are committed to fight to maximize our client’s financial recovery.
+That is why our truck wreck attorneys are committed to fight to maximize our client’s financial recovery.

 How Do We Prove Who is at Fault in Tampa Truck Accidents?